kshitijalwadhi/WebScraping_Explosm/README.md

 ## How to use
 The script can be used in two ways :
-1) update input.txt with start month/year and end month/year with the required authors and run the script.
+1) update input.txt with start month/year and end month/year with the required authors in the third line separated by a comma and run the script.
 2) update line 220 of scraper.py with latest(n) where n is the number of latest comics required.

 ## Screenshots